dssg/mlforpublicpolicylab/README.md

         2017.
 [Available
         Online](https://www.liebertpub.com/doi/10.1089/big.2016.0047)

+  - **Week 13 (Nov 25):**
+    ###  Field Trials: Validating ML Models
+    During this week, your group should be continuing to investigate any disparities in your model results, as well as performing any other necessary post-modeling analyses.

+    **Due Monday, Nov 24:** Weekly project update.
+    **No Class on Wednesday or Thursday - Thanksgiving**

+    Required Readings for Tuesday:

+    On Thursday, we'll give teams time to do final project work and get ready for presentations.

   - **Week 14 (Dec 5,7): Wrap-Up and Final Presentations**
-    On Tuesday, we'll give teams to do final project work and get ready for presentations.
+   On Tuesday, we’ll use a little time to wrap up the class and briefly
+    touch on some of the topics we didn’t have time to cover (including model deployment, and monitoring/maintaining the
+    system over time).

     On Thursday, each group will give a presentation about their applied ML project as described above.

   - **Finals Week: Final Report Due**
     Incorporating the results of your project work throughout the